allyssonallan/EvoGen_course/Files/filtering.md

 **WORKFLOW**:
 LAB WORK > SEQUENCING > LOW-LEVEL DATA (reads) > FILTERING READS (FastQ)

-In a **FastQ** file quality scores are associated at each called base.
+In a **FastQ** file quality scores are associated to each called base.
 These scores are usually in -10log10(e) where e is the error rate.
 This is also called a *Phred quality score*.
 Therefore, a Q (quality score) of 10 implies an error every 10 bases, so base call accuracy of 90%; Q20 is an accuracy of 99% and Q30 of 99.9%.
 Thus, each base pair has a raw quality score associated.
 Calibrated quality scores (using known sequences for instance) are generally more accurate.

-Let`s have a look at an example:
+Let us have a look at an example:
 ```
    less input/chipmunk/IND01_R1.fq
    @HWI-ST745_0097:1:1101:1001:1000#0/1